-How to Get an Emotional Support Animal (ESA) Letter in Oakland, California
+How to Get an Emotional Support Animal (ESA) Letter in Oakland, CA

 Living with an emotional or mental disability can be extremely overwhelming.
 It can make even small, everyday tasks major challenges, prevent individuals from fulfilling both short and long-term goals, and even lead to feelings of loneliness and isolation.
 An emotional support animal (ESA) can provide therapeutic relief for people struggling with their disabilities.